 Countries with Complete Statistics

 •Overall levels and trends.
-Of the 33 countries with relatively complete counts,**; the numbers of legal abortions were greatest in the Russian Federation and the United States—more than one million each in 2003 (Table 1).
+Of the 33 countries with relatively complete counts,** the numbers of legal abortions were greatest in the Russian Federation and the United States—more than one million each in 2003 (Table 1).
 At the other extreme, eight countries reported fewer than 15,000 abortions in 2003.
 The number of legal abortions per 1,000 women of reproductive age was highest in Cuba (57) and the Russian Federation (45).
 The legal abortion rate was lowest in Nepal (five) and South Africa (six), both countries where abortion was recently legalized and unreported, illegal abortions are still common.
-Other than rates in these two countries, abortion rates were lowest in Belgium, Germany, Switzerland and Tunisia (7–8), where reported rates more accurately reflect the level of abortion because illegal abortions are rare.
+Other than these two countries, abortion rates were lowest in Belgium, Germany, Switzerland and Tunisia (7–8), where reported rates more accurately reflect the level of abortion because illegal abortions are rare.

 Cuba and the Russian Federation, which had the highest official abortion rates, also had the highest number of abortions per 100 live births: Their abortion ratios of 109 and 104, respectively, reveal that more abortions than births occur annually.
 Aside from Nepal and South Africa, Tunisia had the lowest abortion ratio (nine).